Perspectives on colorectal cancer

 Related posts:

-- What Do You Eat and Drink: Diet Cancer Links Recently there has been a great awareness to the relationship between the diet we eat and cancer.
+- What Do You Eat and Drink: Diet Cancer Links medianet_width='300'; medianet_height= '250'; medianet_crid='432485586'; Recently there has been a great awareness to the relationship between the diet we eat and cancer.
 This is especially important since unlike many other risk factors for cancer this is a very much controllable risk factor.
-Many are interested in knowing the relationship between specific foods, or nutrients, and...
+Many are interested in knowing the relationship between specific...

 - Why the opposite breast should be evaluated with MRI?
 Breast cancer is a worldwide problem with which causes 502,000 deaths per year worldwide.
 In the United States breast cancer is the most common form of cancer diagnosed in women.
 Every year more than 40,000 women in the United States die of breast cancer.
 It is estimated the a woman...